Mississippi HVAC License: Everything to Know - Housecall Pro

 Both exams are open book, so you can bring in copies of the International Mechanical Code and OSHA Code of Federal Regulations.
 The state board recommends you study by signing up for a prep course with American Contractors or Mississippi Contractor Licensing Service.

 The HVAC examination is an 80-question exam.
-You need to correctly answer at least 70% of the questions within four hours to pass the exam.
+You must correctly answer at least 70% of the questions within four hours to pass the exam.
 Test topics will cover basic HVAC techniques, including AC units, heat pumps, chimneys, ducts, boilers, piping, and gas systems.
-The law and business exam is a 50 question exam with a two hour time limit, and you need to get 70% of your answers correct.
+The law and business exam is a 50-question exam with a two-hour time limit, and you need to get 70% of your answers correct.
 The exam reviews the basics of tax laws, labor laws, project management, business contracts, and workplace safety.

-Once you get your license, you will need to renew it every few years.
+Once you get your license, you must renew it every few years.
 You do not have to take any continuing education or training classes.
 You will pay a small fee to renew your license.
 The state will send a letter to your address to notify you 60 days before you need to renew the license.